 You may have seen ads on TV or on billboards for medical malpractice lawyers and their firms.
-You may have heard about someone who was part of a medical malpractice lawsuit.
+You may have heard of someone who was part of a medical malpractice lawsuit.
 You may even have heard people on the news discussing medical malpractice.
 This all may lead you to ask: “What is Medical Malpractice?”

 What is Medical Malpractice?